Denilah/CoMA/README.md

     * **[query-to-code](data/code_search/query_to_code/)**: Given a natural language query and mutiple code snippets, the task is to search source code that its function matches the natural languag query.

-A brief summary of MulCo is given below:
+A brief summary of CoMIT is given below:

 <table border= "1" width= "600" align="center">
      <tr bgcolor="#D3D3D3">